-MANAGEMENT OF ALLEGATIONS AGAINST PEOPLE WORKING WITH CHILDREN that many allegations are genuine and there are some adults who deliberately seek to harm or abuse children.
+MANAGEMENT OF ALLEGATIONS AGAINST PEOPLE WORKING WITH CHILDREN

+Allegations sometimes arise from a differing understanding of the same event, but when they occur, they are distressing and difficult for all concerned.
+We also recognise that many allegations are genuine and there are some adults who deliberately seek to harm or abuse children.
 We work to the thresholds for harm as set out in 'Working Together to Safeguard Children' (2018).